What Is a Virtual Bookkeeper?

 This is the “ecosystem” that I use to run my virtual bookkeeping service.
 With these five apps alone I can manage every aspect of my clients’ needs.

+You should start by asking them what their application ecosystem is.
+What apps do they use to help provide their services?
 They need the following generic structure in place, which is covered by the apps above, in order:

 Some of the apps might be different, but if your prospective virtual bookkeeping service can cover these five bases, then there is a good chance you’re covered.

+So, check up on them.
 Are they putting out videos?
 Podcasts?
 Blog posts?
 How are they demonstrating their knowledge and expertise?

 A virtual bookkeeping service is all about efficiency.
 Are you going back and forth with a prospective bookkeeper trying to nail down a time to talk, or do they use a scheduling app?
 Do they respond quickly?
 If they’re not efficient about this stage of doing business, this may be a sign that they won’t be efficient once you are a client.

 Ask about their on-boarding process.
 Do they have one?
 They should be able to provide you with the steps.
 If they can’t, this may be a bad sign.

 In more traditional bookkeeping services, it was more of a process to get reports out.
 Someone had to be there to run the report, save it in the right format, and send it out.
 In this age of cloud accounting and virtual bookkeeping services, they should be able to have reports sent to you on a schedule.
 Don’t lead them by asking if they send out reports on a schedule.
 Simply ask them what the deliverables will be each week or month.

 Ask about reviewing reports with you.
 Every virtual bookkeeping service should have an option that includes this.
 It might (and it should) cost more than their basic level, but the option should be there.